“Too Many Tears”

 Maxine Sullivan (May 13, 1911–April 7, 1987), born Marietta Williams in Homestead, Pennsylvania, was an American jazz vocalist.
 She was active for half a century, from the mid-1930s to just before her death in 1987.
 She is best known for her 1937 recording of a swing version of the Scottish folk song “Loch Lomond.”
 Throughout her career, Sullivan also appeared as a performer on film as well as on stage.
 A precursor to better-known later vocalists such as Ella Fitzgerald, Billie Holiday, and Sarah Vaughan, Maxine Sullivan is considered one of the best jazz vocalists in the period from the late 1930s into the late 1950s, when she took a hiatus from performing.(She returned to singing in the late 1960s, with considerable success.)

-Sullivan began her career singing in her uncle’s band, The Red Hot Peppers, in the Pittsburgh, Pennsylvania area.
+Sullivan (shown above left at CBS in 1940) began her career singing in her uncle’s band, The Red Hot Peppers, in the Pittsburgh, Pennsylvania area.
 She also occasionally played flugelhorn and valve trombone.
 In the mid 1930s she was discovered by pianist Gladys Mosier, who was then working in Ina Ray Hutton‘s all female big band.
 Mosier introduced her to pianist/arranger Claude Thornhill, which led to her first recordings, made in August of 1937.
 The labels of the Vocalion records she made then bear the legend: Maxine Sullivan and Her Orchestra…(Under the direction of Claude Thornhill).(1) Shortly thereafter, Sullivan became a featured vocalistat the Onyx Club, a small jazz venue on West 52nd St. in Manhattan.
 During this period, she formed a professional and personal relationship with bassist John Kirby, who became her second husband in 1938.
+(Below: Maxine Sullivan at the Onyx Club – 1938: Trumpeter Charlie Shavers is hiding under the hat; John Kirby is on bass, and Buster Bailey on clarinet.)

 Ms. Sullivan’s early success with “Loch Lomond” type-cast her to some extent, leading her to record similar swing arrangements of traditional folk tunes such as “If I Had a Ribbon Bow” and “I Dream of Jeanie,” all of which were invariable well-performed.
 But Ms.Sullivan was hardly the only singer who tried to replicate her successes.
 Nevertheless, a review of her discography indicates that she also recorded a mix of standards, pop tunes and originals, in addition to some folk tunes.